 Months before the Publica Sports, Honda had shown the S360 at Suzuka Circuit.
 Honda dealers loved this exciting little Kei roadster and so did the public, but Soichiro Honda wanted more out of it than a Kei car.
 At the Tokyo show that fall, across the hall from the Publica Sports, Honda’s lineup of cars was born when the expanded S500 was shown alongside the original S360 prototype and the T360 truck.

-Though dimensionally a Kei car, the S500 wasn’t part of that class; it’s engine was over the 360-cc limit.
+Though dimensionally a Kei car, the S500 wasn’t part of that class; its engine was over the 360cc limit.
 But it was still tiny and light – and exciting.
-The S500’s itty-bitty twin cam four pushed out a whopping 44hp from just 531-cc, revved to infinity, and weighed just 1,500 lbs.
+The S500’s itty-bitty twin cam four pushed out a whopping 44hp from just 531cc, revved to infinity, and weighed just 1,500 lbs.
 It went into production months later and put Honda on the map as a car manufacturer, but it also dealt a severe blow to the Publica Sports.

 The sliding roof of the Publica Sports was exciting but very heavy.
 The Publica’s 28 horses were no match for that extra weight and certainly not enough to be competitive with the S500, so the concept needed considerable reworking under Hasegawa’s direction.

-The lines were refined to be more aerodynamic, but kept most of the spirit of the original.
-Hasegawa had been an aircraft engineer before and during WW2, and engineering the Sports 800 must have been like revisiting his old job – the principle was the same – make it light and lithe.
+The lines were refined to be more aerodynamic but kept most of the spirit and shape of the original.
+Hasegawa had been an aircraft engineer before and during WW2, and engineering the Sports 800 must have been like revisiting his old job – the principle was the same – save weight.

 Just about everything that could be made lighter or eliminated was, starting with the sliding roof.
 Conventional doors and a targa-top arrangement replaced it, which also helped add structure to the lightweight body.
 If it had been a pure roadster, it might have been a flexible flyer.